KeithEvansK/Witches-Vroom/README.md

 You will see a number of different graphics being used throughout the game.

 The majority of the assets are a combination of premade assets and my own basic image editing skills.
-The player sprite and the levels come from a great asset pack available on itch.io for creators.
+The player sprite and the levels come from a great asset pack available on itch.io by [this creator](https://maxence-jacquot.itch.io/)
 Then I edited things as needed adding:
  - Several new tiles to the tile sheet for the level design
  - Several new frames for objects animation such as the rocks smashing as you pass through them